By using this site, you agree to the Privacy Policy and Terms of Use.

 10. The Falls Freeze In Winter

-You will witness the Athabasca falls freely flowing during the summer.
+You will witness the Athabasca Falls freely flowing during the summer.
 But during the winter, the water freezes.
 This creates beautiful ice structures and formations.

 But even then, it is worth paying a visit, because of the winter sports available like skiing, cross country, and snowshoe hiking.